Get THE RACK DEMO

 Share

 You see it on every sale listing: "66% poss het pied" or "50% het clown."
-But what do these numbers actually mean?
-And why doesn't your clutch ever seem to match the percentages?
+But what do these numbers mean?
+And why does your clutch never seem to match the percentages?
+Here is het odds in plain English.

-First: What Is a Het?
+What Is a Het?

 "Het" is short for heterozygous.
 In simple terms, it means the snake is carrying a hidden gene.